 To explain some of the details behind the announcement, and answer your questions surrounding it, we are hosting a policy webinar.
 We are delighted to say we will be joined by Fiona Marley, Head of Highly Specialised Commissioning at NHS England, who will deliver a presentation and then take your questions.
 Nick Meade, our Directory of Policy, will be moderating the Q&A session.

-This webinar is open to Genetic Alliance UK members and Rare Disease UK supporters.
+This webinar was open to Genetic Alliance UK members and Rare Disease UK supporters.
+Genetic Alliance UK members can watch a recording of the webinar here.